iouatu/ThomsonParabola/README.md

 # Results and plotting
-The end of `main()` inside `main.py` can be changed as needed in order to perform the plotting you want.
+The end of `main()` inside `main.py` can be changed as needed in order to perform the plotting the user wants.

 # Examples of usage of the code
-Can be found in the Jupyter Notebooks
+The usage of the code is straightforward and the input requested from the user is self-explanatory if the geometry picture is kept in mind (at hand up until becoming familiarized with the notation).

 # Dependencies
 The code has been tested on **Python 3.8.5** with the following dependencies: